 Result of Loc al Option Poll.
-Do man mate 4hat -11 ma- A Votes given in favor of the num- ber of Licenses in the various dis- tricts being in- creased.
-Votes given in favor of the num- ber of Licenses in Do you vote Publicans' Ger be held by neral Licenses Are you in favor of State Management throughout all Licensing Districts. the various dis- tricts not being increased.
-Yes No. Yes.
+D 414 -11 A 4 Gt-t- Votes given in favor of the num- ber of Licenses in the various dis- tricts being in- creased.
+Votes given in favor of the num- ber of Licenses in Do you vote Publicans' Ge be held by neral Licenses avor of State throughout g Districts. the various dis- tricts not being increased.
+Yes.
+No. Yes.
 No. 4,554 17,623 27,007 14,387 26,631 14,944

 Under the 1911 Act a second poll was due on 26th April, 1914, but an amending Act was passed in December, 1913, continuing the present conditions until April, 1915.
-Subsequently, by an amending Act of 1915, the present conditions were further continued until 1918.
+Subsequently, by an amending Act of 1915, the present conditions were further continued until 1918, and by an Act assented on the 7th August, 1917, the poll was postponed until 30th September, 1918, with a proviso that on a resolution passed by both Houses of Parliament the present conditions shall continue for a further period as may be expressed in such resolution.

 (i.)
 Regulation of Liquor Traffic during the War.
-In 1914, upon the outbreak of war, a special Act was passed in Western Australia empowering the Government by Proclamation to restrict or prohibit the sale or supply of liquor within any licensing district, or any portion of a licensing district, and rendered it an offence for any person, licensed or unlicensed, to offer for sale or supply liquor contrary to such Proclamation, with a penalty of £200, or imprisonment for twelve months.
+In 1914, upon the outbreak of war, a special Act was passed in Western Australia which empowered the Government by Proclamation to restrict or prohibit the sale or supply of liquor within any licensing district, or any portion of a licensing district, and rendered it an offence for any person, licensed or unlicensed, to offer for sale or supply liquor contrary to such Proclamation, with a penalty of £200, or imprisonment for twelve months.